Mind the Web: The Security of Web Use Agents: Attack Methodology and Payload Taxonomy

-The attack follows a four-stage process: \begin{enumerate}[noitemsep, topsep=0pt] \item \textbf{Injection}: Attackers embed malicious instructions into highly visited web pages using accessible channels such as user comments, posts, or targeted ads (e.g., ads specifically targeting customers of a particular bank or users of specific services).
-The payload can be delivered as plaintext or embedded within images, depending on the agent's perception modalities.
+\textbf{$\bullet$ Injection}: Attackers embed malicious instructions in web pages via user comments, posts, or ads, in text or image modality (e.g., ads specifically targeting customers of a particular bank or users of specific services).

-\item \textbf{Perception}: The agent collects all visible content as input, not distinguishing between benign and malicious content.
+\textbf{$\bullet$ Perception}: The agent collects all webpage content, unable to distinguish between malicious and benign input.

-\item \textbf{Interpretation}: The agent's LLM processes the collected content, interpreting the malicious injection as a legitimate command and updating the execution plan accordingly.
+\textbf{$\bullet$ Interpretation}: The LLM interprets the malicious instructions as legitimate, reorienting its execution plan.